 The end of the cosmic “dark ages”

-The team’s work shows that Roman could illuminate our understanding of a long-ago cosmic event called reionization.
-Shortly after the big bang, the universe was filled with a hot sea of plasma – charged particles – that formed a dense, ionized fluid.
-As the universe cooled, the particles were able to stick together to form hydrogen atoms, which resulted in a neutral hydrogen fog.
-This marked an era called the cosmic “dark ages” since this fog prevented shorter wavelengths of light, which may have been emitted from young, forming galaxies or quasars from traveling very far.
+The team’s research demonstrates how Roman could improve our comprehension of the long-ago cosmic event known as reionization.
+The universe was first filled with a heated sea of plasma, or charged particles, which later condensed into a dense, ionized fluid.
+The particles were able to adhere to one another and create hydrogen atoms as the cosmos cooled, creating a neutral hydrogen fog.
+Since this fog prevented shorter wavelengths of light, which may have been emitted from young, developing galaxies or quasars, from getting very far, this was the beginning of a period known as the cosmic “dark ages.”

 But then the neutral hydrogen atoms broke apart, returning to charged particles in an epoch of reionization.
 The fog lifted, transforming the universe from being mostly opaque to the brilliant starscape we see today.
 Findings from NASA’s Spitzer Space Telescope hint that the first galaxies released extremely high amounts of ionizing radiation – ultraviolet light, X-rays, and gamma rays – which could have disrupted the hydrogen fog.